Warrior Soul's as Uncompromising as Ever on "Back on the Lash"

-Warrior Soul is about to follow up 2016's live-in-concert disc, Tough As F*ck: Live In Athens, with an all-new studio album, Back on the Lash, through Livewire/Cargo Records in Europe.
+Warrior Soul's all-new studio album, Back on the Lash, was released in December 2017 through Livewire/Cargo Records in Europe.
 With new song titles like "I Get F*cked Up," "Further Decay" and "Goin' Broke, Gettin' High," it certainly doesn't sound like the man is mellowing with age.

 Throughout Warrior Soul's career, the band - and Clarke - have never been afraid to tell listeners what's on their minds as bluntly as possible.
 Mixing powerful, socially aware lyrics with head-crushing guitar riffs and in-your-face banshee vocals, Warrior Soul has never been a band for "everybody" -- but those that do "get it" are a loyal (some might say fanatical) breed.